-With two offices located in Boston and a recently opened location in Chestnut Hill, Mass., Alexandra Arrivillaga is the Founder and CEO of Owl Management Consulting.
+Alexandra Arrivillaga is the Founder and CEO of Owl Management Consulting in Chestnut Hill, Massachusetts.
 Alexandra is a management analyst and a strategist and brings years of experience as the Founder and CEO of a successful Telecommunications company to her role at Owl Management Consulting.

 Business and Politics in Her Blood

-Alexandra Arrivillaga was born in Boston and is of Colombian heritage.
-Alexandra is a Bostonian to the core though she certainly embraces her traditional Latin heritage.
+Alexandra Arrivillaga was born in Barranquilla, Colombia and raised in Boston.
+She is a first-generation immigrant along with her grandparents.
+Alexandra is a Bostonian to the core though she proudly embraces her traditional Latin heritage.
 The entrepreneurial spirit runs through Alexandra’s veins, and she was born with a preternatural knack for business.
 She comes from the traditional De Castro family of Barranquilla, Colombia.
 Alexandra’s great grandfather, Diego A. De Castro, was the first governor of Barranquilla, Colombia, and his statue stands to this day.

 Business ownership was all around Alexandra during childhood, and she loved watching how her family members would solve problems and get such gratification out of their hard work.
 So perhaps the seed of her first business was planted long before she came up with the idea for Lock it Up, LLC in 2007.